by Starsky Hutch 76

 “It’s back!”
 Pluto cried happily.

-“Of course,” Lex Luthor said.
+“Of course,” Lex Luthor said, a smug look on his face.
 “All it needed was the touch of a genius.”

 “It’s gone!”
 Plato and Pluto suddenly cried.